benfreudberg/bike_classification_from_audio/docs/proof_of_concept_testing_summary.md

 ### Next steps

 * Coordinate with Chip to see about integrating with existing hardware.
 * Collect more training data.
-It would be good to automate some of this with a camera trap type device.
+It would be good to automate some of this with a camera trap type device if possible.